What You’ll Learn 🧰

 Sine wave on all channels

-In case you have set the Operation mode in DewesoftX to ''Simulation'' mode, you will get a picture like below - sine waves with random amplitude and frequency on all channels.
+If you set the Operation Mode in DewesoftX to Simulation, you will see a display similar to the one below—sine waves with random amplitudes and frequencies on all channels.

 When you switch back to Ch.
-Setup, the amplifiers will show ''Demo-...''.
-In this case, please review the upper page - Manual setup of hardware.
+Setup, the amplifiers will display Demo-....
+In this case, please refer to the section above titled Manual Setup of Hardware.

 Page 1 of 10